uprighted-learners/unit-5-hello-express-sahraomar/readme.md

 - [ ] We need to create an NPM project so we can setup Express.
 Make sure you're in the `unit-5-hello-express` folder, and run `npm init -y` in your terminal.
 - [ ] You should see `package.json` in the root of your folder
 - [ ] To use Express, we need to install it first.
 Run `npm install express` in your terminal to install express
 - [ ] The next step you will need to do is to import `express`.
-Node.js imports work differently than JavaScript and React and use the following syntax:
+Node.js imports work differently than JavaScript and React and use the follo wing syntax:
       `const example = require('example')`
 - [ ] The second step is assigning the invocation of `express` to the variable `app`.
 - [ ] The third step is creating a variable to reference the port the app will run on.
 For this lab, we will be using 4000